JoseCintra/MathAlgorithms/Arithmetic/PI/README.md

-# Calculating the Number PI Through Infinite Sequences
+# Calculating the Number PI Through Infinite Series

 Iterative algorithms for computing approximations to the number PI through infinite series using double and arbitrary precision